-The da Vinci Surgical System eases and simplifies mitral valve repair.
-Repair rates for isolated mitral valve leakage done with the da Vinci system are equally as high as compared to national mitral valve repair rates.
+The robotic approach eases and simplifies mitral valve repair.
+Repair rates for isolated mitral valve leakage done robotically are equally as high as compared to national mitral valve repair rates.
 These stand at about 60%.

 When concomitant tricuspid valve repair is required as well, it can also performed be robotically.

-With patients requiring attendant bypass surgery,( in conjunction with MVP/MVR) it is necessary to use the traditional sternotomy/breast bone incision.
+With patients requiring bypass surgery,( in conjunction with MVP/MVR or TV Repair) it is necessary to use the traditional sternotomy/breast bone incision.

 If you are in need of isolated mitral valve repair/replacement surgery or to find out if you are a candidate for minimally invasive robotic surgery, please contact us.